gmc-code/PC-microbit-micropython/docs/images/moving_images.rst

 Other methods
 ---------------------

-| Try out the other methods.
+| The other image methods can be useful.

 .. py:method:: width()